blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islamic Rules on War.md

 - 6. Don't Kill who Ran Away
 	- The Quran says to pursue your enemy. vigorously, "...And when the sacred months have passed, then kill the polytheists wherever you find them and capture them and besiege them and sit in wait for them at every place of ambush.
 But if they should repent, establish prayer, and give zakah, let them [go] on their way.
 Indeed, Allah is Forgiving and Merciful." (**Qur'an 9:5**)
 	- A married man confesses to adultery.
 Muhammad orders him planted in the ground and pelted with stones.
 According to the passage, the first several stones caused such pain that he tried to _escape_ and was dragged back and killed.
 [Sahih Muslim (17:4196)](http://www.usc.edu/org/cmje/religious-texts/hadith/muslim/017-smt.php#017.4196)
+	- Narrated Anas bin Malik: Allah's Apostle entered Mecca in the year of its Conquest wearing an Arabian helmet on his head and when the Prophet took it off, a person came and said, "Ibn Khatal is holding the covering of the Ka'ba (taking refuge in the Ka'ba)."
+The Prophet said, "Kill him." **Sahih Bukhari 3:29:72**
 - 7. Don't Kill a Woman
 	- Generic
 		- There are reports in Islamic scripture that detail the killing of women, including political assassinations ordered by Muhammad, most notably the killing of 'Fartana' and 'Quraybah' - (slave girls of Abdullah ibn Khatal) merely because they recited poems insulting Muhammad (a man with revelations insulting various people and adherents of other religions).